LSEG-API-Samples/Example.EMA.Java.Kotlin/README.md

 - *README.md*: readme file

 ## Running the Project with IntelliJ IDEA
-1. Unzip or download the example project folder into a directory of your choice
+1. Unzip or download the example project folder into a directory of your choice (example, D:\code\Kotlin_proj).
 2. Copy all required EMA Java API libraries to the "libs" folder.
 The required libraries are following
     - ema.jar (&lt;Elektron SDK Java package&gt;/Ema/Libs)
     - upa.jar (&lt;Elektron SDK Java package&gt;/Eta/Libs)